Getting Your Rental Property Ready for Sale

 3. Know what your tax basis is for the property so that you know how much in taxes you are going to owe.
 Speak with your accountant to determine what your tax basis is.

-In general, your basis will be all of the expenses that have gone into the property that were not written off in a given year, such as purchase price, closing costs and improvements, minus how much you have written off in depreciation over the years.
+In general, your basis will be all of the expenses that have gone into the property that was not written off in a given year, such as purchase price, closing costs, and improvements, minus how much you have written off in depreciation over the years.

 4. Know what the rough market value of your property is.
 You should find two or three comparable properties that have sold in your area in the last year.
 You can use these numbers to get a rough idea of the price range in which your property should be selling.